Provably Robust Adversarial Examples: Experimental Evaluation

 \section{Experimental Evaluation}

-We now evaluate the effectiveness of our approach on realistic networks.
-We compare our framework to Polaris \cite{armando}, the closest related work, and show that our method scales to larger networks with high-dimensional inputs, while generating regions with large volume.

-We implemented our framework in Python and used Tensorflow \cite{tensorflow} and CleverHans \cite{cleverhans} for generating PGD attacks.
-We use Gurobi 8.0 \cite{gurobi} for solving LP instances.
-We rely on Scikit-learn for the logistic regression and ELINA \cite{deeppoly} for its DeepPoly convex relaxation \cite{deeppoly}.
+We now evaluate the effectiveness of \tool{} on realistic networks.
+We implemented \tool{} in Python and used Tensorflow \citep{tensorflow} for generating PGD attacks.
+We use Gurobi 9.0 \citep{gurobi} for solving the LP instances.
+We rely on ERAN \citep{eran} for its DeepPoly and DeepG implementations.
+We ran all our experiments on a 2.8 GHz 16 core Intel(R) Xeon(R) Gold 6242 processor with 64 GB RAM.

-\textbf{Datasets:} We use the standard MNIST \cite{mnist} and CIFAR10 \cite{cifar10} datasets, as well as the mortgage dataset from \citet{mortgage} used by \citet{armando}.
-The MNIST dataset has grayscale images of size $28 \times 28$ pixels.
-The CIFAR10 dataset has RGB images of size $32 \times 32 \times 3$.
-Records in the mortgage dataset consists of 9 categorical features and 12 real-valued features describing the financial information of individuals that were granted a mortgage loan and whether they paid it back.

-\textbf{Neural Networks:} \tableref{table:nnsize} shows the sizes and types of different neural networks we use in our experiments.
-The network used for the mortgage experiments is taken from \citet{armando}.
-Remaining networks are taken from \citet{deeppoly}.
-None of the networks are adversarially trained, to allow us to run PGD attacks on them.
+\textbf{Neural Networks.} We use MNIST \citep{mnist} and CIFAR10 \citep{cifar10} based neural networks. \tableref{table:nnsize} in \appendixref{app:nets} shows the sizes and types of the different networks.
+All networks in our $L_{\infty}$ experiments, except the CIFAR10 \scode{ConvBig}, are not adversarially trained.
+In our experiments, normally trained networks were more sensitive to geometric perturbations than for $L_{\infty}$.
+Therefore, we use DiffAI-trained~\citep{diffai} networks which tend to be less sensitive against geometric transformations.
 Our deepest network is the MNIST \scode{$8 \times 200$} fully-connected network (FFN) which has $8$ layers with $200$ neurons each and another layer with $10$ neurons.
-Our largest network is the MNIST \scode{ConvBig} network with $6$ layers and $48$K neurons.

-\textbf{Experimental Setup:} We ran all our experiments on a 2.2 GHz 12 core Intel Xeon CPU E5-2650 with 64 GB of RAM.
+Our largest network is the CIFAR10 \scode{ConvBig} network with $6$ layers and $\approx 62$K neurons.
+This network is among the largest benchmarks that existing certification methods can handle in a scalable and precise manner.
+We compare the methods on the first $100$ test images of the datasets, a standard practice in the certification literature~\citep{deepg,deeppoly}, while filtering the wrongly-classified ones.
+For each experiment, we tuned the value of $c$ to balance runtime and size.